 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all internal control deficiencies that might be material weaknesses or significant deficiencies.
+Therefore, unidentified material weaknesses or significant deficiencies may exist.
 Given these limitations, we did not identify any deficiencies in internal control that we consider material weaknesses.
-However, unidentified material weaknesses may exist.
+We did identify a certain deficiency in internal control, described in the accompanying schedule of findings that we consider a significant deficiency.
+We consider finding 2019-001 to be a significant deficiency.